Polish diaspora: United States

 There are approximately 10 million Polish Americans living in the United States.

 There are approximately 185,000 Polish-speakers in the Chicago metropolitan area.
-The Poles in Chicago are felt in a large number of Polish-American organizations the city such as the Polish Museum of America, the Polish American Association, the Polish National Alliance and the Polish Highlander's Alliance of North America.
+The Poles in Chicago are felt in a large number of Polish-American organizations in the city such as the Polish Museum of America, the Polish American Association, the Polish National Alliance and the Polish Highlander's Alliance of North America.

-Pittsburgh, Toledo, Cleveland, Detroit, Grand Rapids, Minneapolis, Buffalo, Brooklyn, Milwaukee, Philadelphia, Baltimore and New Britain also have very large Polish populations.
+Pittsburgh, Scranton, Toledo, Cleveland, Detroit, Grand Rapids, Minneapolis, Buffalo, Brooklyn, Milwaukee, Philadelphia, Baltimore and New Britain also have very large Polish populations.
 Older Polish Americans are rapidly migrating to the Southeast (Florida), the Southwest (Arizona) and the West Coast (California) but also to Poland itself since the 1990s.Buffalo is seen as Polonia's second city in the US, as it is also home to many Polish-Americans.
 Its steel mills and automobile factories provided jobs for many Polish immigrants in the early 20th century.
 The only city to have official celebrations inspired by the popular Polish custom of Dyngus Day is Buffalo.
 A section of New Britain was officially designated "Little Poland" in 2007 by a unanimous vote of the city's Common Council.

-The major Polonia organization is the Polish American Congress.
+The major Polonia organization is the Polish American Congress, whose purpose is to continue steady relations with Poland and its government on behalf of Polish-Americans.